asokolsky/asokolsky.github.io/apps/git/worktree.md

 Use a linked worktree for:

 - Issue- or merge-request-driven implementation
-- Concurrent development tasks in the same repository
+- Concurrent development tasks in the same repo
 - Urgent fixes while another task is incomplete
 - Exact-head merge request review
 - Work that runs task-specific builds, services, or dependency installation